nodirt/git-tf/README.md

     then the created changeset is associated with them automatically.

     To see the list of pending commits use `$ git log tfs..` while you are on _master_ branch,

-`clone` is not implemented yet, so the initial installation/configuration is manual.

 How it works
 ------------